-Most people getting one of the benefits being replaced by universal credit will be ‘invited’ to claim universal credit from late 2020.
+If you are getting one of the benefits being replaced by universal credit you will be sent a letter ‘inviting’ you to claim universal credit instead.

-When this happens, you should not have a drop in your income if the amount of universal credit is less than you were receiving in legacy benefits.
+If you claim universal credit when invited you should not have a drop in your income even if the amount of universal credit is less than you were receiving in legacy benefits.
 However, the payment you receive will not be increased each year so that it will stay the same until it is equal to current universal credit.
 This is called transitional protection.

 - Starting work of 16 or more hours per week if not already getting tax credits

 - Reducing working hours to under 16 hours per week